-Navigate to SEO → Search Appearance, and you’ll see a bunch of tabs for different types of pages on your site.
-For each post type and taxonomy, you can set a so-called Title Template — as well as meta description templates.
+Navigate to the Yoast SEO settings, and click on one of the Content Types or Categories and Tags.
+You can set a so-called Title Template and meta description templates for each post type and taxonomy.
 For example, for posts on our site, this looks like this:

 This allows you to use components and variables to control how your page titles should behave by default.
 Of course, these can be overridden on a page-by-page basis.
-For example, in the image above, you can see how we’re automatically grabbing elements like the page’s title to stop us from having to write titles from scratch for every page manually.
+For example, in the image above, you can see how we’re automatically grabbing elements like the page’s title to stop us from manually writing titles from scratch for every page.

-There are all sorts of variables you can use in the titles and meta description, and they’re all listed and explained in the help tab on the page.
+You can use all sorts of variables in the SEO titles and meta description, and they’re all listed and explained in the help tab on the page.